Are Gains Quiet and Losses Loud? Emotional Responses to Financial Booms and Crashes Online: Conclusion

 To conclude, we analyze emotional and psycholinguistic responses to a financial boom and crash across matched financial (15) and non-financial (11) groups using quasi-experimental methods.
 Both analyses reveal a common pattern: \textit{crashes trigger stronger, more directionally aligned negative shifts in emotional and psycholinguistic expressions compared to weaker, ambivalent shifts due to booms}.
 Heterogeneous boom signals suggest that positive financial events do not uniformly translate to collective positivity. \textit{While posts capture short-term individual affect, comments significantly sustain and amplify these responses, especially during the crash.} Our results align with empirical findings of past studies on loss aversion~\cite{schmidt2005loss} and contribute to the use of social media data to explore users' real-time responses to financial events.

 Beyond financial decision-making, our findings complement prior research on how high-stakes negative events influence online behavior, such as the impact of the COVID-19 pandemic on college students' mental health expressions~\cite{saha2025mental}.
 The pronounced negative shifts in emotional responses during the crash align with prior work on the psychological effects of financial stress~\cite{sturgeon2016psychosocial} and motivate similar mental-health studies.
 By incorporating psycholinguistic patterns in response to financial stressors, our findings can augment prior frameworks of understanding people's mental health, such as identifying suicidal ideation~\cite{shimgekar2025detecting,de2016discovering,yuan2023mental}, depression~\cite{de2013predicting}, or stress levels~\cite{guntuku2019understanding,saha2017stress} during financial crashes.
-These insights can help researchers design event-aware interventions and social media platforms to reduce stress-related mental health risks, building on previous work examining social support~\cite{de2014mental, yang2019seekers} to foster healthy, connected online communities.
+Building on prior social support research~\cite{de2014mental, yang2019seekers}, these insights can also inform event-aware interventions and platform designs that incorporate resource recommendations (e.g., support links during financial crises) to reduce stress-related mental health risks.

 \para{Limitations and Future Directions.} Our work has limitations, which also suggest interesting future directions.
 Our work focuses on US-centric events and Reddit; cultural and platform-specific differences may affect responses across geographies and social-media platforms, which we leave for future work.
 While we present results from two notable case studies, we recognize that they may not generalize to all financial events.
 Rather, we provide a framework for studying online emotional responses to financial events, which can be extended to future case studies.
 Although we follow a quasi-experimental design, we cannot claim ``true'' causality because counterfactual responses cannot be observed.
 Additionally, both frameworks depend on stable pre-event relationships between the financial and non-financial groups and may under-capture short-term, volatile effects, especially due to anticipatory market behavior and aggregation choices.
 In the future, these limitations can be addressed by explicitly modeling such behavior and exploring alternate, higher-resolution counterfactual constructions.